 Trinidad and Tabago offers a culinary adventure like no other, ensuring travellers never go hungry

-Trinidad and Tabago offers a culinary adventure like no other, ensuring travellers never go hungry.
-A rich mix of African, Indian, Chinese, European and Middle Eastern influences, the variety of food on offer is jam-packed with flavours and sure to satisfy even the fussiest of eaters.
+Trinidad and Tobago offer a culinary experience like no other for superyacht charters in the Caribbean.
+A rich mix of African, Indian, Chinese, European and Middle Eastern influences, the food on offer is jam-packed with flavors and sure to satisfy even the fussiest of eaters.

-The easily-accessible street food culture in Trinidad is arguably the best in the region, with freshly cooked fare ranging from roti, jerk meats and Creole corn soup to spicy chow dishes, coconut jelly and homemade ice cream.
+The easily accessible street food culture in Trinidad is arguably the best in the region, with edible offerings ranging from roti, jerk meats and Creole corn soup to spicy chow dishes, coconut jelly and home-made ice cream.

-Eat like a local and head to St James in the capital Port of Spain, which is abuzz with vendors selling their freshly cooked fare.
-If you’re after a more upmarket dining experience, however, try out the benchmark-setting Mediterranean restaurant Aioli, upscale Indian eatery Apsara or, for the best steaks and wine cellar on the island, Prime Restaurant.
+Eat like a local and head to St James in the Port of Spain, which is abuzz with vendors selling their freshly cooked fare.
+More elite dining is to be had, however, at the benchmark-setting Mediterranean restaurant Aioli, upscale Indian eatery Apsara or, for the best steaks and most impressive wine cellar on the island, Prime Restaurant.

-Tobago likewise has its share of elite eateries, including Blue Crab Restaurant, which serves up hearty creole dishes, the romantic spot of Kariwak Village Restaurant or Italian La Tartaruga.
+Tobago likewise has its share of upmarket eateries, including the romantic Kariwak Village Restaurant, Italian La Tartaruga and Blue Crab Restaurant, which serves up hearty creole dishes for yacht charter guests.